LAGO: A Local-Global Optimization Framework Combining Trust Region Methods and Bayesian Optimization: Background

 where $\Delta_{k-1}$ is the trust region radius, and $m^q : \mathbb{R}^d \to \mathbb{R}$ is the quadratic model

 with $H_{k-1}$ the current approximated Hessian of $f$.
-Theorem ~4.1 in \citet{nocedal2006numerical} ensures that the trust region subproblem admits a global minimizer.
+Theorem~$4.1$ in \citet{nocedal2006numerical} ensures that the trust region subproblem admits a global minimizer.
 We solve \eqref{eq:tr_subproblem} using the standard iterative procedures for trust region subproblems described in \citet[Section~4.3]{nocedal2006numerical}.
+To update $H_{k-1}$ throughout the iterations, we leverage the SR1 update method \citep{broyden1967quasi}